Watts-College/cpp-526-fall-2022/schedule.md

     - All values in a numeric vector
     - Total `TRUE` values of a logical vector
 * `summary()`: Returns summary statistics for a dataset or individual vectors
-* `table()`: Returns a tally of the number of occurences of unique values in a vector
+* `table()`: Returns a tally of the number of occurrences of unique values in a vector

 ### Practice Data